holtgrewe/tracdox/trac-sphinx/source/Tutorial/JournalSet.rst

    :fragment: main

 In the subsequent steps we want to set a reference sequence to the Journal Set and add some sequences to it.
-We can set the reference sequence by using the function :dox:`JournaledSet#setGlobalReference setGlobalReference`.
+We can set the reference sequence by using the function :dox:`JournaledSet#setHost setHost`.
 This function stores only a pointer to the given sequence.
 In some cases it might be necessary to copy the reference sequence instead.
-For this purpose you can use the function :dox:`JournaledSet#createGlobalReference createGlobalReference`.
+For this purpose you can use the function :dox:`JournaledSet#createHost createHost`.

 .. includefrags:: extras/demos/tutorial/data_journaling/example_join.cpp
    :fragment: init